jkeane13/quick-timer/c_version/Readme.md

   converter

 ### Quality of Life
-- Test every function in some way...
 - Subdivide timer function to smaller files for reuse and easier reading
 - Subdivide timer test to smaller files for reuse and easier reading
 - Convert alert function to be a cross platform sound player for reuse
-- Update test framework to be grouped up
 - Update prompt to read like an argument, instead of prompting for minutes and seconds